Homework 3 (due Thursday 2/4). Exercises T3.2, T3.19 (a), T3.23 (a), T3.55, A2.10, A2.20 (b), A2.21, A3.17 and two additional problems.

 Homework is due at 4PM on the due date.
-It can be submitted in the 236B homework box in the TA meeting room (67-112 Engineering 4).
+It can be submitted at the start of the lecture or in the EE236B homework box in the TA meeting room (67-112 Engineering 4).

 Homework solutions and grades are posted on the EEweb course website.
 (Follow the links to “Assignments” or “Grades”.)